-7 Tips for Excelling in a Competitive Training Industry
+7 Tips for Survival in a Competitive Training Industry

 Each year, the training world seems to get just a little bit more competitive, doesn't it?
-That's certainly the view of 42% of those we surveyed in our Training Industry Benchmark Report (get your copy right here), who claimed that the biggest challenge to running a successful training business was increased competition.
+That's certainly the view of 24% of those we surveyed in our Training Industry Benchmark Report, who claimed that one of the biggest challenges to running a successful training business was increased competition.
 So, how can you combat against the rising tide of rivals?

 Ensure organisational agility